develop branch without a formal review, it’s still advised to have these changes reviewed to uphold our quality standards.

 Types of Reviews

-- External Reviews look at plugins from outside sources we’re thinking of using.
+We have three ways to review code at Trew Knowledge:- External Reviews look at plugins from outside sources we’re thinking of using.

 - Internal Reviews check our own code before it goes live.